ClojureBridge/curriculum/outline/functions.md

 ### EXERCISE: Find per-person share of bill among a group

+Create a new function called `share-per-person`.

 Modify our `total-with-tip` function, and call the new function `share-per-person`, that additionally takes in as an argument the number of people in the group for a bill.
 Have the function return the average bill amount per person.

 ## Naming functions